 Billing errors are one of the most frequent triggers for OIG investigations.
 These aren’t always intentional acts of fraud; simple mistakes can easily be misinterpreted.
 Common issues include improper coding, such as upcoding (billing for a more expensive service than was provided) or unbundling (billing separately for services that should be grouped together).
 Billing for services that were not rendered or were not medically necessary is another major red flag.
 The OIG has extensive resources outlining what it looks for, and familiarizing your team with its official compliance programs is a critical step in avoiding these common pitfalls and ensuring your billing practices are sound.

-Whistleblower and Patient Complaints
+How Whistleblower and Patient Complaints Work

 Many investigations begin with a tip.
 The OIG relies heavily on information from individuals who witness potential misconduct firsthand.
 These complaints and allegations can come from current or former employees, patients, or even competing practices.
 In fact, according to the National Labor Relations Board, its own employees are the single largest source of referrals for OIG investigations, which underscores the importance of internal reporting systems.
 Encouraging an open environment where staff and patients feel comfortable raising concerns internally can help you address issues before they escalate to a formal complaint with a government agency.

-Data Analytics Identifying Irregular Patterns
+Using Data Analytics to Find Irregular Patterns

 The OIG uses sophisticated data analytics and artificial intelligence to monitor claims data from millions of providers.
 This technology is designed to spot outliers and unusual patterns that may indicate fraud, waste, or abuse.
 For example, if your practice consistently bills at higher levels than your peers in the same specialty and geographic area, it could trigger an automated alert.
 The government’s ability to use AI to detect violations in real-time is constantly improving, making it more important than ever for practices to ensure their billing is accurate and defensible.
 Regular internal audits can help you identify and correct any irregular patterns before they draw unwanted attention.